-Swiss create ‘shield’ to protect US-bound data - SWI swissinfo.ch
+Swiss create ‘shield’ to protect US-bound data

 American companies that process data can apply for certification under the Swiss-US Privacy Shield regime, and Switzerland will recognise these companies as having adequate data protection standards.

-“Currently, companies based in Switzerland who plan to transmit personal data to US-companies have to ensure adequate data protection based on contractual clauses or other measures that comply with Swiss data protection law,” FDPIC spokesman Francis Meier told swissinfo.ch.
+“Currently, companies based in Switzerland who plan to transmit personal data to US-companies have to ensure adequate data protection based on contractual clauses or other measures that comply with Swiss data protection law,” Meier told swissinfo.ch.
 “With the Privacy Shield framework, certified companies will be allowed to transfer data without taking these measures.”

-The new regulatory system corresponds to the solution adopted by the US and the 31 states of the EU and the European Economic Area.
+The new regulatory system corresponds to the solution adopted by the US and the 31 states of the EU and the European Economic Areaexternal link.
 It will take effect in 90 days.

 Facilitated entry

-Also on Wednesday, the Swiss cabinet approved Switzerland’s participation in the US Global Entry Program.
+Also on Wednesday, the Swiss cabinet approved Switzerland’s participation in the US Global Entry Programexternal link.
 Starting on February 1, 2017, Swiss nationals can register with Switzerland’s Federal Office of Police (fedpol) to participate.

-“The program facilitates entry to the USA following pre-clearance security checks by the Swiss and US police authorities,” stated fedpol in a media release.
+“The program facilitates entry to the USA following pre-clearance security checks by the Swiss and US police authorities,” stated fedpol in a media releaseexternal link.

 Once accepted into the program, a traveller can enter the country via automatic kiosks at certain American airports.
 Aimed at frequent travellers, the program reduces the long waiting times for clearing customs.
 In order to participate, applicants must be classified as “low risk” travellers following pre-clearance checks.